shenwei356/unikmer/README.md

 1. Searching on genomes

         locate          Locate k-mers in genome
-        uniqs           Mapping k-mers back to genome and find unique subsequences
+        map             Mapping k-mers back to the genome and extract successive regions/subsequences

 1. Misc